Salaguti's live-in museum: a fortress against criticism and consumer art.

-Some art-school administrator made a huge mistake when they looked over Carlos Salazar Gutiérrez’ application and rejected it.
-Without any formal training and a slight vendetta against the artistic establishment, Gutiérrez began calling himself Salguti in the 1970s, and subsequently created his own live-in museum in Sasamón, Spain.
+Some art-school administrators made a huge mistake when they looked over Carlos Salazar Gutiérrez’ application and rejected it.
+Without any formal training and a slight vendetta against the artistic establishment, Gutiérrez began calling himself Salaguti in the 1970s and subsequently created his own live-in museum in Sasamón, Spain.

-After achieving a fair amount of success and financial leeway during the 1960s and early 1970s, Salguti staked out a small plot of land in rural Spain.
+After achieving a fair amount of success and financial leeway during the 1960s and early 1970s, Salaguti staked out a small plot of land in rural Spain.
 There, he began work on a project that he wouldn’t have to sell, or exhibit for approval.
-A short walk out of the center of Sasamón, Salguti made a decision to create a Casa/Museo, that would house him as artist, and all of his works.
+A short walk out of the center of Sasamón, Salaguti made a decision to create a Casa/Museo, that would house him as an artist, and all of his works.

 With his inspiration and plan set, he began to translate his ideas to the structure itself.
-On the exterior, Salguti began by building a circular, castle-like building made out of concrete.
+On the exterior, Salaguti began by building a circular, castle-like building made out of concrete.
 Always with a focus on himself, he worked to sculpt a self-portrait right into the outer walls.
-Like a great statue of Neptune, Salguti’s portrait features a 13-foot high bearded face and two stoic eyes that seem to penetrate the landscape.
+As a great statue of Neptune, Salaguti’s portrait features a 13-foot high bearded face and two stoic eyes that seem to penetrate the landscape.

-Besides the bold relief on the outside of the building, the two-story art museum on the inside holds a place for Salguti to live and many of his sculptures.
-Despite living alone on the outskirts of a small town, Salguti welcomes visitors to his property, and the structure is hard to miss.
-It’s the only bubbling-concrete home in the area, and its located prominently on a hillside.
+Besides the bold relief on the outside of the building, the two-story art museum on the inside holds a place for Salaguti to work and many of his sculptures.
+He once lived in the museum building, but now lives in small, but unusual, house next door.
+Despite living alone on the outskirts of a small town, Salaguti welcomes visitors to his property, and the structure is hard to miss.
+It’s the only bubbling concrete building in the area, and it’s located prominently on a hillside.

 Know Before You Go